Religion in Finland: Statistics

-Most Finns are members of the Evangelical Lutheran Church of Finland (62.2%).
-With about 3.5 million members out of a total population of 5.6 million, the Evangelical Lutheran Church of Finland remains one of the largest Lutheran churches in the world, though its membership is declining.
+Most Finns are members of the Evangelical Lutheran Church of Finland (61.2%).
+With nearly 3.5 million members out of a total population of 5.7 million,.
 In 2023, Eroakirkosta.fi, a website which offers an electronic service for resigning from Finland's national churches, reported that more than 850,000 people had resigned their membership in the churches since the website was opened in 2003.
 The number of church members leaving the Church saw a particular large increase during the fall of 2010.
 This was caused by statements regarding homosexuality and same-sex marriages perceived to be intolerant towards LGBT people made by a conservative bishop and a politician representing Christian Democrats in a TV debate on the subject.
 The second largest group – and a rather quickly growing one – of 34.9% by the end of 2024 of the population is non-religious.
 A small minority belong to the Finnish Orthodox Church (1.0%) and to the Catholic Church (15,982 people or 0.3% of the population).

 Other Protestant denominations are significantly smaller, as are the Sikhs, Jewish, Muslim, Buddhist, Hindu and other non-Christian communities (totaling with the Catholics to about 1.8% of the population).

 The main Lutheran and Orthodox churches are constitutional national churches of Finland with special roles in ceremonies and often in school morning prayers.
 Delegates to Lutheran Church assemblies are selected in church elections every four years.

 The majority of Lutherans attend church only for special occasions like Christmas, Easter, weddings and funerals.
 The Lutheran Church estimates that approximately 2 percent of its members attend church services weekly.
 In 2004, the average number of church visits per year by church members is approximately two.